State Sen. Sharif Street's Office, Philadelphia NAACP Struck By Bullets In Philadelphia Shooting That Left Man In Critical Condition

 PHILADELPHIA (CBS) — A Pennsylvania State Senator’s office and the office of the Philadelphia NAACP were struck by gunfire in a shooting in the city’s Nicetown neighborhood Monday night.
 Police say the shooting left a 25-year-old fighting for his life after being shot multiple times throughout the body on the 4400 block of Germantown Avenue near Windrim Avenue around 11:30 p.m.

 Bullet holes surround a “don’t shoot” sign at the Nicetown NAACP office.
-Several bullets also shattered the windows of State Sen. Shariff Street’s office next door.
-Evidence of yet another shooting that played out on the streets.READ MORE: Pennsylvania AG's Office Receives Potential New Evidence In Mysterious Death Of Ellen Greenberg
+Several bullets also shattered the windows of state Sen. Shariff Street’s office next door.
+Evidence of yet another shooting that played out on the streets.READ MORE: Driver Loses Tire, Crashes Into Wall In Northeast Philadelphia

 Staffers believe the bullets were from a “high-impact” weapon due to shell casings found inside the office.